Carbon Capture, Storage, and Utilization

 CCSU is an essential option for achieving the goal of net-zero emissions.
 The role CCSU plays is evident in the IEA Sustainable Development Scenario, in which global CO₂ emissions from the energy sector decline to zero on a net basis by 2070.

 In the first phase to around 2030, the point is on capturing emissions from existing power plants and factories.
-During the second phase, from 2030 to 2050, the contribution of CCSU to cumulative emissions reductions grows to 12% and for nearly 15% from 2050 to 2070 relative to the Stated Policies Scenario.
+During the second phase, from 2030 to 2050, the contribution of CCSU to cumulative emissions reductions grows to 12% and nearly 15% from 2050 to 2070 relative to the Stated Policies Scenario.

 Present status of CCSU towards a net-zero goal: